luapower/luapower-all/nw.md

 Views allow partitioning a window's client area into multiple non-overlapping rectangle-shaped regions that can be rendered using different technologies.
-In particular, you can use OpenGL on some rectangles, while using bitmaps (and thus cairo) on others.
-This gives a simple path for drawing an antialiased 2D UI around a 3D scene as an alternative to drawing on textures that stretch over orto-projected quads.
+In particular, you can use OpenGL on some regions, while using bitmaps (and thus cairo) on others.
+This gives a simple path for drawing an antialiased 2D UI around a 3D scene as an alternative to drawing on the textures of orto-projected quads.
 Mouse events work the same on views as they do on windows (note: the window doesn't receive mouse events while the mouse is over a view).

 #### `win:views() -> {view1, ...}`